-This section is based on 'Section 2: Concerns that do not meet the harm threshold' in part 4, p.
-100 of KCSiE 2023.
-This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 of KCSiE 2023 p.
-87.
+This section is based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of KCSiE 2024.
+This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 of KCSiE 2024.